Daschle-Newberry/PBR-Lighting-Engine/README.md

 To finalize the specular term, we divide by 4 times the dot product of the outgoing light direction (view direction) and the normal times the dot product of the incident light direction and the normal.
 We do this to ensure that the outgoing light does not exceed the incoming light (law of conservation of energy).

-The diffuse portion is much simpler than the specular portion and only involves two steps:
+<h3>The diffuse portion is much simpler than the specular portion and only involves two steps: </h3>

 <img  src = "https://github.com/user-attachments/assets/201f5e82-7d74-4f16-a380-5df6933a0205" height = "25px" width = "auto"/>